J0vid/Colormesh/README.md

 ### Option 1) Landmark Placement within the Colormesh environment

 Colormesh calls on the image digitization ability found in the *geomorph* package to create the required landmark data array.
-The *landmark.images* function will temporarily convert images to jpgs solely for obtaining the coordinates of the landmarks that are placed.
-A plot window will open with the first image and the user will be prompted to set the scale......
+The *landmark.images* function behaves similarly to  the *digitize2d* function within the *geomorph* package; it will temporarily convert images to jpgs solely for obtaining landmark coordinates.
+A plot window will open with the first image and the user will be prompted to set the scale.
+In the example code below, the scale = 10.
+To set the scale, the user will create a line segment that expands across 10mm of the scale.
+The user first clicks the left mouse button (general click on Macs) to place the first point of the line segment to be drawn.
+To place the second point, the user clicks on the scale again to create the line segment.
+The user will be promprted to whether they would like to keep the scale - to redraw the line segment, type "n".
+To keep the segment, type "y".
+The user will now begin placing the landmarks around the specimen.
+After placement of each landmark, the user will be prompted as to whether they would like to keep the landmark - "y" will advance to the next landmark, "n" will allow the user to place that landmark again (the "old" landmark will appear on the specimen, however, the recorded coordinates of the old landmark are replaced with the new coordinates).
+After placing the number of landmars defined in the funcion (nlandmarks = ), the user is prompted to advance to the next specimen.
+Upone completion of landmark placement on all specimens, a TPS file will be written to the directory specified in the function.
+The array of coordinates will be stored in the R environment.

-To avoid accidental sampling of the compressed jpg images, the logical argument, dump.tmp.images is set = T which will remove these temporary images.
+Note: To avoid accidental sampling of the compressed jpg images, the logical argument, dump.tmp.images is set = T which will remove these temporary images.
 The array of landmark coordinate data is saved in the global environment and is written as a TPS file to the directory you provided.

 ```{r}
 ## we left the arguments, "writedir" and "dump.tmp.images" = NULL because we were not interested in saving the temporary images.